 The right environment for your sheep

-The ideal environment for sheep
+The ideal environment

 - Is safe from hazards, predators, and toxic substances.

 - Appropriate shade and shelter large enough for the entire flock.

 - Appropriate fencing that is sturdy, inspected regularly and well maintained.
 Fencing must be capable of containing all the sheep in a flock, including lambs.

 - Electric fencing can sometimes be ineffective for containing sheep with excessive wool and should not be used for horned sheep.

 - Shelter should provide shade and protection from adverse weather conditions.

 - Includes other sheep.
 Sheep are very social and feel safest when in a flock.

 It is important to remember that sheep are prey animals, which means they may react adversely to; moving objects in the far distance, as they have a wide field of vision; to noise, as they have acute hearing; to being isolated, as they prefer to be in a flock.